 Read More: Performance Testing vs Load Testing

-SQL Injection is when malicious SQL code is inserted into input fields or data inputs of a web application to destroy your database.
-This is one of the most common web hacking techniques currently, although it has been around for more than 2 decades.
+SQL Injection occurs when malicious SQL code is inserted into a web application’s input fields to manipulate or damage the database.
+It remains one of the most common web hacking techniques, even decades after its discovery.

 query = "SELECT * FROM users WHERE username='" + username + "' AND password='" + password + "'"

-Test cases for Gmail Login page is similar to any other types of Login page:
+Test cases for the Gmail Login page are similar to any other Login page:

 Read More: 100 Test Cases For Registration Page

-Here we venture towards the domain of mobile testing, which comes with their own unique challenges.
-For one, these devices have a wide range of models, screen resolutions, as well as mobile-only technologies that testers need to take into account.
-Here are several login page test cases for mobile apps in particular:
+Here we enter the domain of mobile testing, which comes with its own unique challenges.
+Devices vary widely in model, resolution, and mobile-specific behavior.
+Here are several login page test cases tailored for mobile apps:

 Read More: Top API Test Cases You Should Test

-Here are 15 test cases for Login page written in Gherkin format:
+Here are 15 Login Page test cases written in Gherkin format:

 Test Case 1: Successful Login